 There are three common styles of pipe filters: pass-through filters, absorption filters, and condensers.

-A thick cotton tube with a hollowed out center, such as the Dr. Grabow Pipe filters,
+- A thick cotton tube with a hollowed-out center, such as the Dr. Grabow Pipe filters,

 - Or a carbon-filled canister style filter, such as the Vauen Pipe filter.

 - Condensers are different from the other pipe filter types.
 Often called Stingers, Condensers are designed to stop moisture from entering the stem of your pipe.
 They consist of a metal insert in the stem that has a small bore on the top.
 The Condenser is believed to keep moisture from entering the stem of the pipe.
 The largest problem with condensers is that they make cleaning your pipe incredibly difficult.
+The intention seems to have been that you would take the pipe apart while it was warm, but that is, in fact, exactly the worst thing you can do for a tobacco pipe.
+Thankfully, these filters are much less common now than they once were.

-Why to Smoke with a Filter
+Why Smoke with a Filter

 3. A filter is a useful tool for a pipe with a larger than average draft hole size in the bottom of the bowl.
 A larger bore makes it more likely that ash or small tobacco cuts will be drawn into the stem, and consequently, onto your tongue.
 The use of a filter catches these small particles in the filter, not in your mouth.